MonoidMusician/blog/sources/bezier_calligraphy.md

 :::: {.Bonus box-name="Jargonized"}
 Is the [Minkowski sum](https://en.wikipedia.org/wiki/Minkowski_addition) of two piecewise cubic Bézier hulls a [piecewise cubic Bézier hull](https://en.wikipedia.org/wiki/Composite_B%C3%A9zier_curve)?

+More specifically, is the the convolution of two cubic Béziers a cubic Bézier?
 ::::
 :::